Ypertex/blog/content/articles/alignment-by-the-unaligned/index.md

 > If we haven't managed to align natural intelligences so far, how are we supposed to align natural and artificial intelligences?

 To make matters worse: So far, we've failed at aligning *intelligences of our own kind*.
-Intelligences that---while we still don't fully comprehend them---are the most familiar to us.
+Intelligences that—while we still don't fully comprehend them—are the most familiar to us.

 ## Can the Unaligned Earthlings Align the Unaligned Alien?